amanda-park/amanda-park.github.io/_posts/2020-04-23-social-skills.md

 ---
 layout: post
-title: "Developing Social Skills: Proven Tactics"
+title: "How To: Develop Social Skills"
 date: 2020-04-23
-tags: [how-to, books, self-improvement]
+tags: [how-to, self-improvement]
 ---

 Growing up, I used to be very socially awkward.
 And not the type socially awkward that you see sometimes in media with nerdier women that comes across as being appealing to some.
 I was socially awkward in the "Wow, we want to actively avoid this person" way that led to a lot of self-doubt and angst until I was well into my 20s.